 Start slow.
 Beginners need very little to progress since they are very far from their genetic potential.
 You will have the same results if you do two sets and if you do ten sets.

 The big volume is a characteristic of advanced programs, and beginners do not need it.
-Advanced athletes need big volume to move from the dead point, but the beginners won’t reach a dead point for a few months or even a year after they begin exercising.
+Advanced athletes need big volume to move from the dead point, but beginners won’t reach a dead point for a few months or even a year after they begin exercising.
 So all you need to do is 1 to 3 sets with an additional warm-up, no more.

 7) Do Not Start With Too High Intensity